How To Start a Research Paper

 Example: Goal: To contribute valuable insights into the complex interplay between climate change, human activities, and biodiversity loss in tropical rainforests. |

-For conducting the research, make sure to follow these steps:
+For conducting the research, be sure to:

 - Utilize academic databases and libraries

-- Existing literature review
+- Conduct literature review

 - Use online resources and websites